The best gimbals in 2023

 Final thoughts on shopping for gimbals

-Two companies currently dominate the motorized gimbal : DJI and Zhiyun, which is reflected in the list of our five favorites.
-The truth is, with very rare exceptions, if you’re in the market for a good, motorized gimbal, you’re likely ending up with something made by one of those two companies.
+Two companies currently dominate the motorized gimbal industry: DJI and Zhiyun, which is reflected in the list of our five favorites.
+The simple truth is, with very rare exceptions, if you’re in the market for a good, motorized gimbal, you’re likely ending up with something made by one of those two companies.
 The top spot on our list went to the DJI RC3 Pro due to its impressive load capacity, powerful features, expandability, and reasonable price.
 It’s simply hard to beat if you need that kind of power.

 But for the many people who don’t shoot with heavy cinema cameras or work on bigger productions, the Zhiyun Weebill 2 or the smaller DJI Ronin-SC provide less expensive, lighter options that don’t sacrifice much in terms of features.
 Rather, the most significant differences lie in load capacity, so let your camera help guide any decisions you make regarding which rig is right for you.
 In the end, the best gimbal will be the one that helps you get the smooth shots you want.